 All persons who receive a payment(s) from an agency/regional finance office, as well as persons who are indebted to DOL.
 Persons receiving payments include but are not limited to employees, vendors, travelers on official business, grantees, contractors, consultants, and recipients of loans and scholarships.
 Persons indebted to DOL include but are not limited to persons who have been overpaid, erroneously and/or improperly paid, as well as persons who have received from DOL goods or services for which there is a charge or fee (e.g., Freedom of Information Act requesters).

 CATEGORIES OF RECORDS IN THE SYSTEM:

-Name, date of birth, place of birth, identification number (Taxpayer Identification Number or other identifying number), address, phone number, email address, financial account information, purpose of payment, accounting classification, amount to be paid, and amount paid.
+Name, date of birth, place of birth, identification number (Taxpayer Identification Number or other identifying number), address, phone number, email address, financial account information, purpose of payment, accounting classification, amount to be paid, date and amount paid.

 5 U.S.C.
 301.

-These records are an integral part of the accounting systems at principal operating components, agency regional offices and specific area locations.
-The records are used to keep track of all payments to individuals, exclusive of salaries and wages, based upon prior entry into the systems of the official commitment and obligation of government funds.
-When an individual is to repay funds advanced as a loan or scholarship, etc., the records will be used to establish a receivable record and to track repayment status.
+The records are an integral part of the accounting system at the principal operating location, agency regional offices, and specific area locations.
+The system uses these records to keep track of all commitments, obligations, and payments to individuals, exclusive of salaries and wages.
+When an individual is to repay funds advanced as a loan or scholarship, etc., the records could be used to establish a receivable record and to track repayment status.
 In event of an overpayment to an individual, the record is used to establish a receivable record for recovery of the amount claimed.
-The records are also used internally to develop reports to the Internal Revenue Service and applicable state and local taxing officials of taxable income.
-This is a Department-wide notice of payment and collection activities at all locations listed under system locations.
+The records are also used internally to develop reports to the U. S. Department of Treasury and applicable state and local taxing officials of taxable income.
+This is a Department-wide notice of payment and collection activities at all locations listed under System Locations above.